Hot House (composition)

 "Hot House" is a bebop standard, composed by American jazz musician Tadd Dameron in 1945.
 Its harmonic structure is identical to Cole Porter's "What Is This Thing Called Love?" (see contrafact).
-The tune was made famous by Dizzy Gillespie and Charlie Parker as a quintet arrangement and become synonymous with those musicians; "Hot House" became an anthem of the Be-bop movement in American jazz.
+The tune was made famous by Dizzy Gillespie and Charlie Parker as a quintet arrangement and become synonymous with those musicians; "Hot House" became an anthem of the bebop movement in American jazz.
 The most famous and referred to recording of the tune is by Parker and Gillespie on the May 1953 live concert recording entitled Jazz at Massey Hall, after previously recording it for Savoy records in 1945 and at Carnegie Hall in 1947.
 The tune continues to be a favorite among jazz musicians and enthusiasts: